balc3r/garmin-connect-export/README.md

 History
 -------
-The original project was written in PHP (now in the `old` directory), based on "Garmin Connect export to Dailymile" code at http://www.ciscomonkey.net/gc-to-dm-export/ (link has been down for a while).
-It no longer works due to the way Garmin handles logins.
-It could be updated, but I decided to rewrite everything in Python for the latest version.
+The original project was written in PHP, based on "Garmin Connect export to Dailymile" code at http://www.ciscomonkey.net/gc-to-dm-export/ (link has been down for a while).
+The script was originally written in Python by @kjkjava [here](https://github.com/kjkjava/garmin-connect-export), but is no longer being maintained.

 Contributions
 -------------